pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

-With API-only applications gaining popularity and  Rails 5 being just around the corner, the most ubiquitous methods of authentication are now becoming token-based.
+With API-only applications so popular and Rails 5 right around the corner, the most common methods of authentication are now becoming token-based.
 In this tutorial, a short overview of token-based authentication will be given and implemented into a Rails 5 API-only application.

 ## What is token-based authentication?

  Token-based authentication (also known as [JSON Web Token authentication](https://jwt.io/)) is a new way of handling authentication of users in applications.
-It is an alternative to session-based authentication.
-The most notable difference between the two is that session-based authentication is persisted server-side i.e a record is created for each logged-in user.
-Token-based authentication is stateless - it does not store anything on the server, but creates a unique encoded token that is checked every time a request is made.
+It is an alternative to [session-based authentication](http://security.stackexchange.com/questions/81756/session-authentication-vs-token-authentication).

+ The most notable difference between the session-based and token-based authentication is that former relies heavily on the server.
+A record is created for each logged-in user.

+ Token-based authentication is stateless -- it does not store anything on the server but creates a unique encoded token that gets checked every time a request is made.

+ Unlike session-based authentication, a token approach would not associate a user with login information but with a unique token that is used to carry client-host transactions.
+Many applications, including Facebook, Google, and GitHub, use the token-based approach.

 ### Benefits of token-based authentication
 There are several benefits to using such approach:
+ * Cross-domain / CORS
-- Cross-domain / CORS: cookies + CORS don't play well across different domains.
+  * Cookies and CORS don't mix well across different domains.
 A token-based approach allows you to make AJAX calls to any server, on any domain because you use an HTTP header to transmit the user information.

+- Stateless
-- Stateless:Tokens are stateless there is no need to keep a session store, the token is a self-contanined entity that contains all the user information in it.
+ * Tokens are stateless.
+There is no need to keep a session store, since the token is a self-contanined entity that stores all the user information in it.

+- Decoupling
-- Decoupling: You are not tied to a particular authentication scheme.
-The token might be generated anywhere, hence the API can be called from anywhere with a single way of authenticating all the calls.
+ * You are no longer tied to a particular authentication scheme.
+Tokens may be generated anywhere, so the API can be called from anywhere with a single authenticated command rather than multiple authenticated calls.

+- Mobile ready
-- Mobile ready: Cookies are a problem when it comes to storing user information on native mobile applications.
-Adopting a token-based approach simplifies the process significantly.
+ - Cookies are a problem when it comes to storing user information on native mobile applications.
+Adopting a token-based approach simplifies this saving process significantly.

+- CSRF (Cross Site Request Forgery)
-- CSRF: Because the application does not rely on cookies for authentication, it is invulnerable cross site request attacks.
+ - Because the application does not rely on cookies for authentication, it is invulnerable cross site request attacks.

+- Performance
-- Performance: In terms of server-side load, a network roundtrip (e.g. finding a session on database) is likely to take more time than calculating an HMACSHA256 code to validate a token and parsing its contents.
+ - In terms of server-side load, a network roundtrip (e.g. finding a session on database) is likely to take more time than calculating an HMACSHA256 code to validate a token and parsing its contents, making token-based authentication faster than the traditional alternative.

 ### How does it work?
 The way token-based authentication works is simple: The user enters his/her credentials and sends a request to the server.
 If the credentials are correct, the server creates a unique HMACSHA256 encoded token also known as JSON web token (JWT).
 The client stores the JWT and makes all subsequent requests to the server with the token attached.
 The server authenticates the user by comparing the JWT sent with the request to the one it has stored in the database.
 Here is a simple diagram of the process: